 It's Not Just The Boys That Make a Noise…

-Today, we’re going to talk about something that many new chicken owners find both intriguing and sometimes baffling—the vocalisations of chickens.
+Today, we’re going to talk about something that many new and old chicken owners find both intriguing and sometimes baffling—the vocalisations of chickens.
 Yes, your hens have a lot to say, and understanding their language can help you care for them even better.
+Some noises are good, some are an indication of illness - so lets dive in.

 Basic Sounds

 Let's start with the basics.
-Chickens make different sounds for various reasons.
-Here are some of the most common:
+Chickens make different sounds for various reasons, apart from the obvious noise the boys make, here are some of the most common:

 Purring: Yes, chickens purr!
-It's a low, rumbling sound often heard when they're settled and feeling safe.
+It's a low, rumbling sound often heard when they're settled and feeling safe - this can however also be confused with a “gurgling noise” which is definitely a bad noise.

 Growls: If you hear a growling sound, there’s a chance your hen is annoyed or feels threatened.
-It might happen if someone invades their personal space.
+It might happen if someone invades their personal space, usually seen when the are getting comfortable to lay an egg!.
+Growling isn't a sign of illness, but is a sign that you may be about to get a peck on the hand if you reach under her to get a freshly laid egg!

 Alarm Calls: When something isn’t right, chickens will let each other know.
-High-pitched and urgent, these calls serve as a warning for potential danger.
+High-pitched and urgent, these calls serve as a warning for potential danger, they may squawk, they may sound like the egg song.
+Whenever I hear this kind of noise, I do tend to at least look out over the garden towards that area and check there are no predators.

 Engaging with Your Flock